xLukasbx/GithubTestAutomated/README.md

 In this project has been used to design pattern [page object](https://martinfowler.com/bliki/PageObject.html).
 As we can see homePage it object class src/main/java/github/pageObject/HomePage which represent home page on github website.

+## The repos was archived and is not relevant any more